What Is Hydraulic Braking System?

 The hydraulic brakes are a type of braking system widely used in automobiles with the application of hydraulic fluid.
 The working principle of hydraulic braking systems is based entirely on Pascal’s law, which states that the intensity of pressure inside a system closed by a liquid is always the same in all directions.

 A good and efficient braking system is an essential part of a system running like automobiles & machines.
-Generally, in automobiles, different types of the braking system are used as per the requirement as each type of braking system has its own applications and advantages.
+Generally, in automobiles, different types of braking system are used as per the requirement as each type of braking system has its own applications and advantages.

 Construction of Hydraulic Braking System: